thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

 Streaming Video Data via “Generic Sensor Driver”
 ------------------------------------------------

-The “generic sensor driver” device tree of the AD-GMSL522-SL board allows a user to stream any resolution camera and any sort of MIPI CSI-2 datatype, within the capabilities of the jetson.
+The “generic sensor driver” device tree of the AD-GMSL522-SL Board allows a user to stream any resolution camera and any sort of MIPI CSI-2 datatype, within the capabilities of the Jetson.
 There is one limitation to this tool, and it is that no embedded data may be used.
 Future device trees will allow different numbers of embedded data at the TOP of the image frame but are currently unavailable.
 The Jetson, as of writing this, does not currently support any embedded data at the BOTTOM of the image frame.
 To utilize this tool, the SERDES and the accompanying image sensors must be programmed by the user.
-This can be done in a number of ways: The GMSL GUI connected directly to an evkit, the GMSL GUI connected through the AD-GMSL522-SL board, the “GMSL User Space Drivers”, or any other user-defined way.
+This can be done in a number of ways: The GMSL GUI connected directly to an Evkit, the GMSL GUI connected through the AD-GMSL522-SL Board, the “GMSL User Space Drivers”, or any other user-defined way.
 In general, the sensor can be streamed by following the below steps:

 #.
 Program the SERDES

-   - One way to do this is to open the GMSL server on AD-GMSL522-SL board, and run the GUI via a user’s PC
+   - One way to do this is to open the GMSL server on the AD-GMSL522-SL Board, and run the GUI via a user’s PC.
-   - Using the “CSI Configuration Tool” in the GMSL GUI, generate a SERDES script
+   - Using the “CSI Configuration Tool” in the GMSL GUI, generate a SERDES script.
-   - Program the SERDES using the “Load (.CPP) File” tool
+   - Program the SERDES using the “Load (.CPP) File” tool.

 #.
 Program the Image Sensor

    - This step will require the user to have a set of register writes to program the sensor and cause it to stream video data.
-There are few ways to get this data but normally it can be acquired from the image sensor vendor.
+There are a few ways to get this data but normally it can be acquired from the image sensor vendor.
    - Program the Image Sensor.
-If the register writes are configured in the same way that that the SERDES register writes are, i.e., in a .cpp format, the GMSL GUI can be used to program the sensor, again, using the “Load (.CPP) File” tool.
+If the register writes are configured in the same way that the SERDES register writes are, i.e., in a ``.cpp`` format, the GMSL GUI can be used to program the sensor, again, using the “Load (.CPP) File” tool.

 #.
 Configure the v4l2 video pipeline